jimmycrequer/atelier-graph/README.md

 Tool to help alchemy optimization for the game Atelier Escha & Logy, built with Vue.js and Neo4j.

-> Currently, only Japanese data is available!
+> Currently, only Japanese data is available, sorry!

 ## Background